 Emotions themselves cannot physically hurt you.
 They are sensations - eg tensions, tinglings, niggles - that your mindbody creates for you to feel.
 Taking small, gentle steps first to review events that only have a small emotional charge for you, is a good place to start.
 Allow yourself the opportunity to feel those sensations floating inside your body for 1-2 minutes, without judgement or without trying to change them - & you may find the sensations & thus emotions “evaporate”.

 Our Guilt, Shame or Anger

 Facing events & relationships from the past may bring to the fore our own choices, decisions & actions that we wish had been different - & over which we have guilt, shame or anger.
 We feel we don’t know how to (or we just don’t want to) deal with such emotions.
 Again, it feels too scary, too de-stabilizing for us.

 Acknowledge & accept that we could only make the decisions & action we did, based on the knowledge & means we had at the time.
-This is where working towards forgiveness is essential – both for yourself & others.
-All those involved were once born beautiful, innocent babies, but we were all molded by our care-givers - family, friends, teachers - into the people we became.
+This is where working towards forgiveness helps – both towards yourself & others.
+All those involved in your challenging memory were once born beautiful, innocent babies, but we're molded by our care-givers - family, friends, teachers - into the people we become.
 Dr Fred Luskin is a leading expert on Forgiveness.
-His book “Forgive For Good” may be the key to releasing you from yourself.
+His book “Forgive For Good” may be the key to releasing you to move forwards.

 Perhaps you realise there are other reasons your subconscious is holding you back.
 Regularly give yourself the quiet, time & space to allow any inner wisdom to arise from your subconscious.
-Let me know what uncovers for you - it may help others who also feel stuck & unsure.
+Please feel encouraged to let me know what uncovers for you - it may help others who also feel stuck & unsure.

-If this article has motivated you to find out more about how to reduce anxiety &/or pain - please have a look at www.PhysioConnectDurley.co.uk.
+If this article has motivated you to find out more about what's holding you back from being able to reduce your anxiety &/or pain - please go to www.PhysioConnectDurley.co.uk.
+Help & information awaits!